husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

 ## Uses

-_These questions are intended to encourage dataset creators to reflect on the tasks for which the dataset should and should not be used.
-By explicitly highlighting these tasks, dataset creators can help dataset consumers to make informed decisions, thereby avoiding potential risks or harms._

 ### Has the dataset been used for any tasks already?

-_If so, please provide a description._
 Yes, the dataset has been used to develop baseline models for two subtasks:
 - Conspiracy Marker Extraction: A distilbert-base model with a token classification head achieved an F1 score of 0.2.
 - Conspiracy Detection: Two distilbert-base models, one with a sequence classification head and another encoding conspiracy markers with special tokens, achieved F1 scores of 0.63 and 0.67 respectively.

 ### Is there a repository that links to any or all papers or systems that use the dataset?

-_If so, please provide a link or other access point._
 No.

 ### What (other) tasks could the dataset be used for?